Making a Difference One NERD at a time!

 We promote core competencies including leadership skills, STEM research technical training, python coding, data science techniques, and communication and presentation skills.
 We also help students prepare for the next step through a variety of workshops such as LinkedIn development, career planning, graduate school application process, GRE and MCAT preparation.
 We are problem solvers.
 By listening to our students, we are able to help them create solutions that positively impact their lives.

 We are fortunate to have specialists that provide their expertise, encouragement, and time to our NERDS.
-Our coaches connect with NERDS through a variety of methods including phone, Skype, and in person.
+Having an additional layer of support (beyond a faculty research mentor) helps students have a bigger “academic family” that cares about them.
+Our mentors connect with NERDS through a variety of methods including phone, Skype, and in person.
 Having this flexibility to meet students is vital to their development.
 NERDS can get individualized time with our coaches or attend a variety of workshops that we offer.
-Our coaches are a strong layer of support in our educational landscape.
+Our mentors are a strong layer of support in our educational landscape.
+Here are some examples of our mentors.

 - Dr. Sheila Humphreys, Graduate School Coach, 2015 Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring